 As a Russian diplomat, he held many positions, including as ambassador to Canada and Belgium and “liaison ambassador” to NATO.
 He was director of the Information Department of the Ministry of Foreign Affairs of Russia from 1990-1992, so he would have played a large role in the transformation of the collapsed Soviet Union into the Russian Federation.

-In one famous episode last December, Power directed her anger toward Churkin as Aleppo fell before the world’s eyes, saying: “Are you truly incapable of shame?
+In one famous episode in the Council last December, Power directed her anger toward Churkin as Aleppo fell before the world’s eyes, saying: “Are you truly incapable of shame?
 Is there literally nothing that can shame you?
 Is there no act of barbarism against civilians, no execution of a child that gets under your skin?”

 Churkin shot back, accusing Power of acting like “Mother Teresa” despite America’s “track record” in the Middle East.